-How will you strengthen families, celebrate birthdays and make memories in 2017?
+How will you strengthen families, celebrate birthdays and make memories this year?
 Please, please, please share your ideas with a comment below!
 I love learning all the wonderful things you are doing that strengthen families.
 I am inspired by your creativity and commitment to building families that are close-knit and resilient.

 And if you find this post useful, I’d so appreciate you sharing it on social media!

 P.S.
 Have you ever played Drawful??
 You have to check it out and play with your family!
 It’s an interactive game played across devices and my family of four had a blast adding this to our family New Year’s Eve party.
 I have been accused of being “anti-screen” or “anti-technology” because, well, it can be isolating when everyone retreats to their own devices instead of talking to each other.
 But this game brings everyone together in fantastic interaction.
 I haven’t laughed that hard since I don’t know when.
 All ages had a blast, admittedly usually at my expense because I just might be the world’s worst artist.
 But it’s worth it for the fun times together!
 It would be really fun with extended family, too- can’t wait to play with my siblings and their kids when we next get together.
 So long as one person owns it, they can invite everyone else to join with the room code specific to each game.
 See what you think and let me know if you love it, too!